by Dr. C.H. Weaver M.D. updated 9/2022

 Impressive Survival Gains with New First-Line Therapy for HER2-Positive Metastatic Breast Cancer

-To evaluate the combination of Herceptin and Perjeta plus chemotherapy with Taxotere® as first-line therapy for patients with HER2-postive metastatic breast cancer, researchers have conducted a Phase III clinical study called the CLEOPATRA trial.
+The combination of Herceptin and Perjeta significantly improves survival for patients with HER2-positive metastatic breast cancer when added to chemotherapy.4 To evaluate the combination of Herceptin and Perjeta plus chemotherapy with Taxotere® as first-line therapy for patients with HER2-postive metastatic breast cancer, researchers have conducted a Phase III clinical study called the CLEOPATRA trial.
 This trial included 808 patients, who were assigned to receive Herceptin and Perjeta plus chemotherapy or Herceptin-only plus chemotherapy.

 In early follow-up, the combination of Herceptin and Perjeta plus chemotherapy appeared promising: patients in this group experienced improved progression-free and overall survival, and overall survival continued to improved at the next follow-up.

 Now that final overall survival results are available, the combination of Herceptin and Perjeta plus chemotherapy still appears more effective than Herceptin-only plus chemotherapy.
 At last follow-up, median overall survival was over 15 months longer in the Perjeta group: over 56 months versus just over 40 months for the Herceptin-only group.
-In addition, the researchers found no previously unknown safety concerns for this treatment combination.
-(4,5,6)
+In addition, the researchers found no previously unknown safety concerns for this treatment combination.4,5,6

 “The results of the study are really outstanding,” said Giuseppe Curigliano, DM, Director of the Division of Experimental Therapeutics in Milan, Italy.
 He called the more than 56-month median overall survival for Herceptin and Perjeta plus chemotherapy “unprecedented” in the treatment of HER2-positive metastatic breast cancer and added, “The CLEOPATRA trial changes clinical practice.
 We now have a new standard of care for patients with metastatic HER2-positive breast cancer.”